 When students elect to disregard their responsibilities or to impinge upon the rights of others within the school community, corrective measures are in order.
-Three (3) levels of discipline are used: Consequence, Detention, and Exclusion.
+Three (3) types of disciplinary action are used: Intervention, Detention, and Exclusion.

-Level 1: Consequence
+Type 1: Interventions

-A consequence is the natural or logical result of breaking a classroom or school rule.
-Teacher-led disciplinary actions are most frequently of a consequential nature.
-However, Administrators or the Board may also impose consequences on a referred student.
-Consequences can include, but are not limited to: warnings, teacher/student discussion, time-out and/or isolation from other students, parent/teacher call or conference, or loss of student privilege (recess, activity, etc.).
+An intervention is the natural or logical result of breaking a classroom or school rule.
+Teacher-led disciplinary actions are most frequently of an interventional nature.
+However, Administrators or the Board may also impose interventions on a referred student.
+Interventions can include, but are not limited to: warnings, teacher/student discussion, time-out and/or isolation from other students, parent/teacher call or conference, or loss of student privilege (recess, activity, etc.).

-Level 2: Detention
+Type 2: Detention